 About Dream Foundation

-The only national dream-granting organization for adults, Dream Foundation enhances the quality of life for individuals and their families battling life-threatening illness.
+The only national dream-granting organization for adults, Dream Foundation enhances the independence for individuals and their families battling life-threatening illness.
 Dream recipients are those individuals who have been given a year or less life expectancy.
 Dreams range from basic need items, like a working stove, to bedside reunions and meaningful experiences with children and loved ones.
 Founded in 1994, Dream Foundation serves more than 2,500 dreams each year and relies on a network of volunteers, sponsors and individual donors.
 For more information, visit www.dreamfoundation.org.